 - Enter a Topic Title and Topic Description.
 These help you quickly identify your topics in the Topics list and from the Listening home screen.

 - Select the networks you want to listen to.
-Sprout Listeners only use Twitter as a source, while Advanced Listening enables multiple sources.
+Sprout Listeners only use Twitter as a source, while Social Listening enables multiple sources.

 - Select a query type from the dropdown menu.
 Queries can include multiple keywords or operators.
 Use the And to widen your search or Or to narrow your search as necessary.
 You can also use And/Or for new groups.
 Groups link multiple sets of logic together for additional control.